Explore a Career as an Event Planner

 The Learning Environment

-From the moment that you enrol in the Start Your Own Edible Garden you will become an integral part of our learning community.
+From the moment that you enrol in the Explore a Career as an Event Planner you will become an integral part of our learning community.
 You'll find yourself with the freedom to learn at a speed that suits you, on any device, from anywhere in the world.
 Achieving your career goals no longer has to mean compromising family and work commitments.

 Our Values